shurik179/yozh/docs/details/electronics.rst

   Normally, the user shouldn't need to touch this firmware.

-The two MCUs talk to each other  using I2C communication protocol; main MCU acts as the master on this bus, and the secondary acts as slave.
+The two MCUs talk to each other  using I2C communication protocol; main MCU acts as the master on the I2C bus, and the secondary acts as slave.

 Some of Yozh hardware is directly controlled by the main MCU, without going through the secondary one: